Kalekdan/Pixole-Logger/README.md

 Setup for *Pixole Logger* is really simple as it is all contained to a single .jar file.<br>
 Simply download the .jar and include it in your java project.<br>
-If you want to provide configuration when it starts up, you can also place the ```plog_config.properties``` file in a setup folder in the root directory of th projct. <br>
+If you want to provide configuration when it starts up, you can also place the ```plog_config.properties``` file in a setup folder in the root directory of the project. <br>
 *Note that this configuration can be done in the code if you would rather not include an extra file.*

 ### Logging